 We answer all those questions — and others — below.
 But first, here’s a quick-start guide on how to put leading a team on your resume.

-How to emphasize that you led a team on your resume
+How to highlight that you led a team on your resume

-- Choose accomplishments that match key responsibilities listed in the job description.
+- Align Your Achievements: Highlight accomplishments that resonate with the leadership responsibilities mentioned in the job description.

-Where to put team leadership on a resume
+Where to put team leadership on your resume

 If your job title was “Team Lead,” that makes things pretty easy.
 But what about times when it’s not immediately clear from your job title that you held a leadership role?